Stories from the history and science of cosmetics, skin care and early Beauty Culture.

 - Martha Matilda Harper incorporates.

-- Northam Warren Corporation acquires Elcaya Co., Inc.
+- Northam Warren Corporation acquires the Elcaya Company, Inc.

-- The Palmolive Company and Peet Brothers Manufacturing Co. merge to form the Palmolive-Peet Co.
+- Palmolive Company and the Peet Brothers Manufacturing Company merge to form the Palmolive-Peet Company.

-- V. Vivavidou, Inc. acquires the Melba Manufacturing Company (name changed to Parfumerie Melba).
+- V. Vivavidou acquires the Melba Manufacturing Company (name changed to Parfumerie Melba).

 - Cellucotton Products Company becomes the International Cellucotton Products Company after numerous name changes.

 - Erno Laszlo opens the Institute of Scientific Cosmetology in Budapest.

 - Glyco Chemicals, Inc. founded.

 - George W. Luft Company founded by George W. Luft.